bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Flexible Embedded Media Demo</h4>

-For security reasons CodePen doesn't allow iframes within embedded code samples, however you may [review and edit this code](https://codepen.io/shayhowe/pen/cbmsI) on their website.
+For security reasons CodePen doesn't allow iframes within embedded code samples, however you may <a href="https://codepen.io/shayhowe/pen/cbmsI">
+review and edit this code</a> on their website.

 100% Wide Container